-Ants are not frequently a pest in Arizona; however, when they do occur in a field they can be insidious.
-Harvester ants are primarily pests during stand establishment.
-They eat seedlings and will carry the planted seeds and seedlings back to their nest.
-When there are ants in a field, typically there is no vegetation surrounding the anthill.
-Ants generally do not cause damage to the mature cauliflower plant.
-Ants can also be a pest to people working the field by swarming people and inflicting painful bites.
+Ants are not frequently a pest of Arizona crops; however, when they do occur in a field they can be insidious.
+The harvester ant is primarily a pest during stand establishment.
+They eat the seedlings and carry the planted seeds and seedlings back to their nests.
+When there are ants in a field, typically there is no vegetation surrounding the ant hill.
+Ants generally do not cause damage to the mature greens plant.
+Ants can also be a pest to people working in the field.

-Sampling and Treatment Thresholds: University of Arizona experts suggest that a field should be treated at the first signs of damage 15.
+Sampling and Treatment Thresholds: University of Arizona experts suggest that a field should be treated at the first signs of damage 16.

-Biological Control: There are no effective methods for the biological control of harvester ants.
+Biological Control: There are no effective methods for the biological control of ants.

-Chemical Control: Hydramethylnon is often used to control harvester ant populations by placing it around the ant hill.
+Chemical Control: Hydramethylnon is often used to control harvester ant populations, by placing it around the anthill.
 Worker ants will carry the poisoned bait back to their nest and distribute it to the other ants and the queen.
 Hydramethylnon, however, can only be used on bare ground, outside borders and ditch banks.
-Carbaryl baits can be used within crop fields to control ant populations.
+Carbaryl baits can be used within the crop field to control ant populations.
+However registration of insecticides is inconsistent on greens.
+Carbaryl is registered for use in Arizona on turnip and mustard greens, but not on rape greens.

 Cultural Control: Surrounding the field with a water-filled ditch can help control ant migration into the field.
-This method, however, is not always effective as the ants are often already in the field.
+This method, however, has little value if the ants are already in the field.

-Post-Harvest Control: There are no effective methods for post harvest control of ants.
+Post-Harvest Control: There are no effective methods for the post harvest control of ants.

-Alternative Control: Rotenone and pyrethrins are alternative methods used by some growers for the control ant populations.
-Another method is to pour boiling water that contains a citrus extract down the ant hill to kill populations inside.
+Alternative Control: Rotenone is an alternative method used by some growers to control ant populations.
+Another method is to pour boiling water that contains a citrus extract down the anthill to kill populations inside.